sufianrhazi/gooey/README.md

 If you are using the exported `effect` or `calc` functions outside of calculations, you must manually `retain` and `release` these functions, otherwise they will not be processed when their dependencies change.

+Note: despite the name, `retain` and `release` have nothing to do with memory management.
+Please use the various `dispose` functions to free memory.

 ### reset()